 Mild or Spicy

-If you like a little heat, I sometimes add a pinch of red pepper flakes to the sauce.
-It gives a gentle kick without covering the garlic and cream.
-For a milder version, I just lean a bit more on the cream, which softens the sharp edges and keeps the flavor smooth.
+If you like a little heat, I add a pinch of red pepper flakes to the sauce.
+For a milder version, I lean more on the cream to keep the flavor smooth.

 Texture Adjustments

-For a thicker sauce, I let it simmer an extra minute until it coats the back of a spoon.
-If it feels too thick, a small splash of milk loosens it while keeping things creamy and balanced.
+For a thicker sauce, I simmer it a little longer until it coats a spoon.
+If it feels too thick, a small splash of milk loosens it.

 Protein or Ingredient Swaps

-Creamy Garlic Chicken Bites is one I cook more than once in a week sometimes, and over the years Chef Thomas has settled into a simple way of handling the extras without fuss.
+Creamy Garlic Chicken Bites is one I sometimes cook more than once in a week, and over time Chef Thomas has settled into a simple way of handling the extras without fuss.
+When I serve leftovers, I often pair them with something light like mini chicken meatball soup or simple roasted sides such as one pan Greek vegetables.

 A common habit I see is cooking the chicken on heat that is too low because people are worried about drying it out.
 The chicken cooks through, but it often turns pale and soft instead of lightly browned.